Availability: The Library facility, resources, and rooms are available only during Library hours of operation.

 Research Instruction Room #123

 The primary purpose of the Research Instruction Room is to provide classroom space for information instruction sessions or for follow-up to Library lectures for ERAU classes.
+It is used as an open computer lab, when it is not scheduled.

 - Faculty and staff may request to reserve Room #123 in SchedulER (login to ERNIE) based on a first come first served basis.